How To Sew Basic Hand Stitches

 Close up a the basic hand stitch of the running stitch.
 How To Sew Basic Hand Stitches

-To perform the running stitch, start by marrying your needle and thread and tying a knot at the bottom of the string.
+To learn an easier way to knot the needle read this blog post. marrying your needle and thread and tying a knot

 How To:

-1. Thread your needle and tie a small knot at the end.
+1. Thread your needle and tie a small knot at the end of the thread.

-3. Push the needle in and out of the fabric in a straight line, making even stitches.
+3. Weave the needle in and out of the fabric in a straight line, picking up several small stitches as you go.

-4. Pull the thread through gently, keeping your fabric flat (don’t pull too tight or it might pucker).
+4. Pull the thread through gently, keeping the fabric flat.
+Avoid pulling too tight so the fabric does not pucker.

 A needle attached to thread going threw the fabric